GigzPumpking/C-Projects/uint32calc/README.md

 Displays the results of all operations on the same numbers.

 ## Included Files:
-        sorting.c
+        calculator.c
+            - Calculates and prints outputs of user clarified mathematical operations on user-inputted unsigned integers.

         Makefile
             - Used to build the calculator.c executable, clang-format relevant files, and clean the directory.

         README.md
             - Provides program description, included files, how to build and run the program, and how to clean the directory.

 ## Build:
 Run '$ make' on the command line within the uint32calc directory to create the executable calculator file along with the relevant object files.